stormpath/stormpath-framework-spec/registration.md

 ##  <a name="POST_Error_Handling"></a> POST Error Handling

-For any errors indicated below, the following should happen:
+For any errors indicated in this document, the following should happen:

 * If the request is `Accept: text/html`, the response should be 200 OK and the form should be re-rendered with a UX that indicates which field is in error and